 Easy access to snacks, essentials and valuables!
-Top tube bags are a great addition to an already elaborate set-up, or simply as a convenient way to carry your daily things on the bike as a stand-alone addition.
-Similar to frame bags, they are very often secured with velcro around the top tube and head-tube and are accessible by zip or a velcro (sometimes magnetic) flap.
+Top tube bags are a great addition to an already elaborate set-up or simply as a convenient way to carry your daily things on the bike as a stand-alone addition.
+Like frame bags, they are often secured with velcro around the top tube and head-tube and are accessible by zip or a velcro (sometimes magnetic) flap.

-If the bag is designed well and indeed secured correctly, it will reduce sway, which can throw the rider off balance.
-It is best to have a few practice packs where you experiment with how much to you can pack and how to fit everything effectively, as well as ensuring you have mastered the most secure way to fit the saddle bag on the bike.
+If the bag is designed well and secured correctly, it will reduce sway, which can throw the rider off balance.
+It is best to have a few practice packs where you experiment with how much you can pack and how to fit everything effectively and ensure you have mastered the most secure way to fit the saddle bag on the bike.
 The more tightly packed the bag, the less likely it is to swing around underneath you.

 As the name would suggest, handlebar bags are mounted on the front of the handlebar itself.
 While this mounting location can often require some troubleshooting to live in unison with lights, GPS computers and the like, the main advantage of a handlebar bag is its ability to carry a large number of items, or bulky items (such as a tent), in a stable position on the bike.
 The bags themselves will typically come either with zips and/or velcro pockets or as a roll-up style, similar to a dry bag.

-As it’s mounted to the front of the bike, a handlebar bag can be one of the first areas to be exposed to the elements, as such will typically be available either waterproof or water-resistant.
-They also vary in size, with some designed to carry smaller items of clothing, food, and spares, right up to sleeping bags and mats.
-An alternate option to the latter is using some straps to attach an existing sleeping bag, matt or tent straight to the handlebar.
+As it’s mounted to the front of the bike, a handlebar bag can be one of the first areas to be exposed to the elements; it will typically be available either waterproof or water-resistant.
+They also vary in size, with some designed to carry smaller clothing items, food, and spares, right up to sleeping bags and mats.
+An alternate option is to use some straps to attach an existing sleeping bag, matt, or tent straight to the handlebar.
 If going this route, seek straps that are easy to use and hold securely, and look to wrap or cover your items with a dry bag or similar.

 A more traditional approach for the travelling cyclist is the humble pannier bag.
 Still hugely popular with seasoned tourers and commuters alike, and for a good reason.
-Pannier bags are hooked or fixed to the side of a pannier rack which is bolted into the frame, either on the rear chainstays and seattube or alternatively, on the front fork.
+Pannier bags are hooked or fixed to the side of a pannier rack, bolted into the frame, either on the rear chainstays and seattube or on the front fork.

 Pannier bags are often waterproof and are easy to access, either via a rolltop type design or with velcro.
 These bags are quick to pack and unpack and are capable of carrying heavier loads than bikepacking bags.
 The large volumes they can carry make it easy to compartmentalise your belongings and are ideal for transporting things like laptops and cameras.
 Pannier bags allow for a surprising amount of space, with 20 litres being the standard.

-The limitation with pannier bags is they are not easily fitted to every bike, nor ideal for use on every bike.
+The limitation with pannier bags is that they are not easily fitted to every bike, nor ideal for every bike.
 However, if you like a fuss-free, load-and-go style of carrying, then a pannier set-up may be best for you.

 When considering using panniers, you need to start with a reliable and well-manufactured rack.
 Most racks are constructed of aluminium, steel or titanium.
 Aluminium is often the material of choice as it offers a good balance between strength and weight.

-Begin with considering how much load you want to carry, and what mounting points (if any) your frame features.
-Look for eyelets on the dropouts and on the upper section of your seatstays.
+Begin with considering how much load you want to carry and what mounting points (if any) your frame features.
+Look for eyelets on the dropouts and the upper section of your seatstays.
 Pannier racks stay fixed to the bike, so fitting and removing the pannier bags is a quick task when on the go.
-As a starting point, choose a pannier rack that can holdover 25kg, a good sign that it will be strong!
+As a starting point, choose a pannier rack that can hold over 25kg, a good sign that it will be strong!

 If you are determined to use panniers, but your current frame has no mounting options, some brands can mount the rack via a clamp to the seatpost, by the wheel axle or strapped directly to the frame.
 In these cases, the main concern is that they will not withstand the weights that frame-mounted pannier racks can hold.

-Likewise, bikes with short wheelbases, such as road bikes, cyclocross bikes or gravel bikes are often not well suited to using pannier racks due to heel clearance issues.
-This is a key factor for the popularity in frame, saddle and handlebar bags.
+Likewise, bikes with short wheelbases, such as road bikes, cyclocross bikes or gravel bikes, are often not well suited to using pannier racks due to heel clearance issues.
+This is a key factor for the popularity of frame, saddle and handlebar bags.